 Major Fasting Periods

-The Fast of the Apostles, which lasts from one to six weeks, begins on a Monday, eight days after Pentecost, and ends on June 28, the day before the feast day of Saints Peter and Paul.
+The Fast of the Apostles, which lasts from one to six weeks, begins on a Monday, eight days after Pentecost, and ends the day before the feast day of Saints Peter and Paul.
 It is one of the oldest fasts in the church calendar.

 Individual Fast Days